Table of Contents

 So, how to do it?
 The premise is more or less the same as with a smartphone; in fact, I would say it’s easier as cameras usually have a flat base so sit more easily on a step or wall.

 The only thing to be aware of is that DSLR cameras are usually more valuable than smartphones and also more obvious so you’ll want to be slightly more careful.
-Later, I’ll run through a few safety tips for taking photos when you’re travelling alone.
+Later, I’ll run through a few safety tips for solo female travellers taking photos alone.

 3. Remote trigger controlled with your phone

 One of the hardest parts of taking pictures on a solo trip?
 Only having a few seconds to run and get into shot after setting your self-timer.

 I remember travelling solo in South Africa where there was a luxurious outdoor bath overlooking an amazing rainforest canopy.
 Setting my timer to 10 seconds then scrambling over craggy rocks to jump in the water, all in a swimming costume with a vertical drop a few metres ahead… Well, let’s say it was pretty stressful!

 Many cameras these days can be connected to your smartphone via an app which you can control from your phone screen.
 My Sony camera connects to the Image Edge Mobile app.
 Here you can connect your camera, automatically send over photos and better yet, take photos without touching your camera.